 Top 10 Best Tomatoes to Grow

 I’ve grown tomatoes for as long as I can remember.
 Growing up, I even had my own stand at the local farmers market, selling cucumbers, peppers and lots of tomatoes.
 For the most part, we grew traditional red tomatoes.
 Every once in a while, we’d throw in a yellow or plum-shaped variety, but we didn’t go off track too much.
 Now I see tomatoes in a whole new light.
 You can find hundreds of different varieties out there in almost every hue imaginable.
 To help you navigate the sea of tomatoes, we put together this list of the top 10 best tomatoes to grow.
 Of course you’ll have your own favorites, but the list is a good starting point for those who are a little overwhelmed by all the choices.

 You wouldn’t think a Roma tomato would pack such a punch, but the name really says it all.
 Burpee claims a single 2-pound tomato will fill an entire sauce jar.
 So if you like to can your own sauce, SuperSauce could be your new favorite.
 Just imagine what an entire plant in your tomato garden could yield in one season.

 You can now find a brand-new series of Vernissage tomatoes, developed by a young Ukrainian plant breeder.
-This pink variety with pale yellow stripes is one of the most popular, but you can grow a green, black or yellow version as well.
+The pink variety with pale yellow stripes is one of the most popular, but you can grow a green, black or yellow version as well.
 The plants are prolific producers, and the fruit is colorful and delicious.
 The tomatoes average a petite 2 ounces.
 Just pluck them off the vine and enjoy!

 Have a weakness for plum tomatoes?
 Check out breeder Tom Wagner’s creation.
 Outside, each gorgeous 4-inch fruit has attractive light red and orange stripes; the interior is deep red.
 When you bite in, you may notice a little bit of fruitiness.
 Casady’s Folly will please people who like their produce in fun colors and shapes.